node-red/node-red-nodes/hardware/PiLiter/README.md

  - All LEDs Mode - expects a 1 or 0 - turns on and off ALL the LEDs
  - Object Mode - expects a object specifying the LED and state eg. <code>{led:3,state:0}</code> to set LED3 off.

-Requires the WiringPi gpio command in order to work.
+Requires the RPi.GPIO library installed in order to work.

+In order to access the GPIO the nrgpio.py command (installed as part of this package) must be run as root (sudo).
+The default Pi user can do this so it "should just work" - however if you are running Node-RED as not the Pi user then you may need to give your user sudo rights - or specifically sudo rights to python.